PhantomCybernetics/phntm_bridge_docs/ui/customizing.rst

           Included file that fails to load will likely break the UI, or cause unexpected behavior.

-In the `Bridge UI Extras repository <https://github.com/PhantomCybernetics/bridge_ui_extras>`_, you will find all examples mentioned below and a lighweight Node.js server that can serve your extensions with proper `CORS policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS>`_ and SSL certificate, both required for proper functioning with modern browsers.
+In the `Bridge UI Extras repository <https://github.com/PhantomCybernetics/bridge_ui_extras>`_, you will find all examples mentioned below and a lighweight Node.js server that can serve your extensions with the proper `CORS policy <https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CORS>`_ and SSL certificate, both required for security reasons by all modern browsers.

 Customizing of the Bridge Interface can be split into the following categories: